Rhodes (Greek Ῥόδος): island in the Aegean Sea, originally divided between Ialysus, Kameiros und Lindos, but later one single city-state.

 The cities prospered, because trade had resumed and the island was again an important node in the interregional network.
 Rhodian products often betray international influences (e.g., the type of pottery found in Phikelloura) and have been found on all Mediterranean shores.
 The Rhodians also founded colonies along the trade routes: Phaselis in eastern Lycia, Gela on Sicily in the west.
 The temple of Athena in Lindos was of superregional importance.

 Twelve years later, the Rhodian cities joined the Delian League, the anti-Persian league founded by the Athens, which gradually became an Athenian empire.
 In 413, the Decelean or Ionian War broke out, which meant the end of Athens.
 The city surrendered to the Spartans in 404.
 During this war, the Rhodians reconsidered their position and the three cities joined forces: they founded a new city on the northern top of the island, Rhodes.
-It was built according to the grand design of Hippodamus of Miletus, i.e., as a gridiron.
+It was built on a Hippodamian Plan, i.e., as a gridiron.
 The new city was a great success and acquired some land on the Asian mainland (the Rhodian Peraea).

 The Athenians had been defeated but they managed to recover during the Corinthian War (395-387).
 The pro-Spartan faction on Rhodes was overthrown by pro-Athenian politicians, and when the peace Peace of Antalcidas was signed in 387, Rhodes maintained its independence, although it was allied to the Carian satrap Maussolus of Halicarnassus.
 In Greek politics, it first sided with Thebes against the Athenian Second Delian League, and supported Philip of Macedonia against Thebes and Athens.
 All the same, the island had contacts with every country in the eastern Mediterranean: two famous mercenary leaders in the Persian Empire, Mentor and Memnon, were Rhodians.